 Current studies suggest that mangroves and coastal wetlands annually sequester carbon at a rate ten times greater than mature tropical forests.
 They also store three to five times more carbon per equivalent area than tropical forests.
 Most coastal blue carbon is stored in the soil, not in above-ground plant materials as with tropical forests.

 Coastal habitats are important for capturing carbon—but their destruction poses a great risk.
 When these habitats are damaged or destroyed, it is not only their carbon sequestration capacity that is lost.
-Carbon stored in the habitats is also released, increasing levels of greenhouse gases in the atmosphere.
+Carbon stored in the habitats can also be released, contibuting to increased levels of greenhouse gases in the atmosphere.
 Unfortunately, coastal habitats around the world are being lost at a rapid rate, largely due to coastal development for housing, ports, and commercial facilities.

 This diagram illustrates the mechanisms by which carbon moves into and out of coastal wetlands: (1) Carbon dioxide in the atmosphere is taken in by trees and plants during the process of photosynthesis.
 This is called sequestration.
 (2) Dead leaves, branches, and roots containing carbon are buried in the soil, which is frequently, if not always, covered with tidal waters.
 This oxygen-poor environment causes very slow breakdown of the plant materials, resulting in significant carbon storage.
 (3) A small amount of carbon is lost back to the atmosphere through respiration, while the rest is stored in the leaves, branches, and roots of the plants.
 This diagram is adapted from a figure in Sutton-Grier et al. 2014 Marine Policy